Within the Hermetic Sciences, the foundation of the Western Mystery Tradition, the two main branches are magic and alchemy.

 Running on programs is what allows more powerful archetypal forces to influence the habits and mind patterns that perpetuate cycles of programming and reprogramming to give the illusion of change.
 This maintains dependence upon a complex system of programs that give the feeling of autonomy while actually creating barriers that prevent it.

 Admittedly some programs are good, useful, and operating in accordance with the balanced purpose for which they were created, such as the programs that are running continually without notice that keep the autonomic systems working properly.
 Others, however, were necessary and useful for a time but at a certain level of attainment still require being properly dismantled.
-This is not an accident, punishment, or aberration—it is part of a structural necessity in order for transfiguration to occur in sentient beings as they evolve to higher levels of consciousness.
+This is not an accident, punishment, or aberration—it is part of to higher levels of consciousness.

 It is required to become conscious enough of these barrier programs that direct perception of them is acquired, followed by an understanding of what exactly they are, and then acquiring the knowledge to allow for the safe dismantling of them.
 This is a puzzle created by Nature, the solving of which requires a certain kind of Understanding: One guarded by proper entrance into the Mysteries.